snowdenrise/query-docs/query-languages/dax/rownumber-function-dax.md

   - ROWNUMBER’s final output is a union of these rows.
 - If there is more than one corresponding outer column, an error is returned.

-If \<matchBy> is present, then ROWNUMBER will try to use columns in \<matchBy> and \<partitionBy> to idenfity the current row.
+If \<matchBy> is present, then ROWNUMBER will try to use columns in \<matchBy> and \<partitionBy> to identify the current row.
 If the columns specified within \<orderBy> and \<partitionBy> cannot uniquely identify every row in \<relation>, then:

-- ROWNUMBER will try to find the least number of additional columns required to uniquely identify every row.
+- ROWNUMBER will try to find the least number of additional columns required to identify every row uniquely.
 - If such columns can be found, ROWNUMBER will
-  - Try to find the least number of additional columns required to uniquely identify every row.
+  - Try to find the least number of additional columns required to identify every row uniquely.
   - Automatically append these new columns to \<orderBy> clause.
   - Sort each partition using this new set of orderBy columns.
 - If such columns cannot be found and the function detects a tie at runtime, an error is returned.